manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/05-updating-game1.md

 If these checks pass, then we cache the references to the next scene, the transition out and the transition in instances.
 We then subscribe to the `TransitionCompleted` events for both the `_transitionOut` and `_transitionIn` instances.
 Next we set the `_currentTransition` as the `_transitionOut` and tell it to start, giving it the reference to the current active scene's render target.

 ### TransitionOutCompleted(object, EventArgs)
 In the `ChangeScene(Scene, Transition, Transition)` method, we subscribed to the `TransitionCompleted` event of the `_transitionOut` instance.
 So we need to add that method now.

+:::note Perform the Following
 Add the following method to the `Game1` class.

 ```csharp
 /// <summary>